rorywalsh/CsoundPhaser3/README.md

     <a href="platformSounds2.html" target="_blank">Example 7</a> Dragging with mouse to control oscillators<br>
     <a href="pushingSounds.html" target="_blank">Example 8</a> Push the squares to control their pitch.
 The amplitude of each square is determined by its proximity to the player<br>
     <a href="owlSounds.html" target="_blank">Example 9</a> Tap the screen or click the mouse to hear owl sounds.<br>
+    <a href="3dWalkSounds.html" target="_blank">Example 10</a> 3d support is currently being added to Phaser 3.
+This simple first person example uses the camera's position to control the amplitudes of each object in the screen.
+Note that the controls in this one get a little messed up at some point!<br>

 ## Getting started: Loading Phaser3 and Csound